akhodakivskiy/VimFx/documentation/api.md

 A mode is an object with the following properties:

 - name: `String`.
-A human readable name of the mode used in the Keyboard Shortcuts help dialog and VimFx’s settings page in the Add-ons Manager.
+A human readable name of the mode used in the Keyboard Shortcuts help dialog and VimFx’s options page in the Add-ons Manager.
 Config file users adding custom modes could simply use a hard-coded string; extension authors are encouraged to look up the name from a locale file.
 - order: `Number`.
 The first of the default modes has the order `100` and then